-In addition to the above amounts, there is a benefit payable towards the deceased’s funeral and other burial expenses up to certain amounts.
-Under the WIRC Act, the “reasonable” costs of funeral and other burial expenses are payable.
-Also, an amount of up to $6,330 can be paid for family counselling expenses.
+In addition to the above amounts, under the WIRC Act, the “reasonable” costs of the deceased’s funeral and other burial expenses are payable up to certain amounts.
+Also, an amount of up to $6,470 can be paid for family counselling expenses.

 A lump sum payable to a dependent child is paid to a trustee (who may be a parent of the child) to be appointed by the court, to be invested or dealt with on behalf of the child.
 If a dependent child requires certain amounts from the trustee for purposes such as the purchase of furniture, a house, a car or the payment of bills etc., a request for payment must be made to the trustee.
 In most cases (if the proposed expenditure is considered reasonable), the trustee should make payment out of the money held on behalf of the dependent child.

 If there are no dependants of a deceased worker at the time of death, then non-dependant family members can make a claim for expenses where there is financial hardship.
-For deaths after 1 July 2017 an amount of up to $35,690 may be paid for such expenses incurred as a result of the worker’s death.
+An amount of up to $36,470 may be paid for such expenses incurred as a result of the worker’s death.
 Such claims are very limited and must be made to the Magistrates’ Court.

 In certain circumstances, provisional payments may be made to the dependants of a deceased worker before a claim has been accepted.
 These payments can be made for such expenses as funeral costs, medical costs, counselling and a weekly pension.
-For deaths after 1 July 2017 the maximum provisional payment is $8,910.
+The maximum provisional payment is $9,100.

 Entitlements and requirements